-The Board requires a majority of its directors to be independent.
-We recognise that having a majority of independent directors helps to ensure that the decisions of the Board reflect the best interests of the Company and its shareholders generally and that those decisions are not biased towards the interests of management or any other group.
+The Board requires a majority of its Directors to be independent.
+We recognise that having a majority of independent Directors helps to ensure that the decisions of the Board reflect the best interests of the Company and its shareholders generally and that those decisions are not biased towards the interests of management or any other group.

-The Board considers an independent director to be a non-executive director who is free of any interest, position, association or relationship that might influence, or could reasonably be perceived to influence, his or her capacity to bring an independent judgement to bear on issues before the Board or to act in the best interests of the Company and its shareholders generally.
+The Board considers an independent Director to be a Non-Executive Director who is free of any interest, position or relationship that might influence, or could reasonably be perceived to influence, his or her capacity to bring an independent judgement to bear on issues before the Board or to act in the best interests of the Company and its shareholders generally.

-The Board has adopted in the Board Charter the factors that will be taken into consideration in determining if a director is independent.
+The Board has adopted in the Board Charter the factors that will be taken into consideration in determining if a Director is independent.

 The materiality of any relevant interest, position, association or relationship is determined on a case-by-case basis.
-The Board reviews the independence of each director in light of information disclosed to the Board.
+The Board reviews the independence of each Director in light of information disclosed to the Board.

-The Board considers Robert Hill, Chairman, and Arnoud De Meyer, Jane McAloon and Sarah Ryan, each a non-executive director, to be independent.
+The Board considers Robert Hill, Chairman, and Arnoud De Meyer, Jane McAloon and Sarah Ryan, each a Non-Executive Director, to be independent.

-The Board does not consider the following directors to be independent:
+The Board does not consider the following Directors to be independent:

-Scott Wyatt, given his role as CEO; and

-Dat Duong and Hui Meng Kho, given they were nominated as directors by Vitol Investment Partnership Limited (VIPL).
-VIPL maintains a substantial interest in the Company of 44.8% as at 31 December 2019 held through VIP Energy Australia B.V.
-While the Board does not consider Dat Duong and Hui Meng Kho to be independent, the Board does consider that they each bring objective and unbiased judgement to the Board's deliberations and extensive experience, and they make an invaluable contribution to Viva Energy through their understanding of its business and the industries in which it operates.
+- Scott Wyatt, given his role as CEO; and - Dat Duong and Michael Muller, given their positions as executives of Vitol entities.
+Vitol Investment Partnership Limited (VIPL) maintains a substantial interest in the Company of 45.55% as at 31 December 2020 held through VIP Energy Australia B.V.
+While the Board does not consider Dat Duong and Michael Muller to be independent, the Board does consider that they each bring objective and unbiased judgement to the Board's deliberations and extensive experience, and they make an invaluable contribution to Viva Energy through their understanding of its business and the industries in which it operates. - Michael Muller joined the Board as a Director on 1 October 2020 following the retirement of Hui Meng Kho.
+Hui Meng was not considered to be independent for the same reasons set out above.

 Given VIPL's substantial shareholding in the Company and the commercial relationship between Vitol and the Company, being the supply agreements currently in place, the Board has put in place a Related Party Protocol which sets out a framework for managing any actual or potential conflicts that may arise.
+See 'Role and composition of Board Committees' above for further information on the establishment of an IBC as a further measure to manage conflict matters that may arise in relation to the Gas Terminal Project.